zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message indicating mark is done successfully as well as specific task that is marked.
+- Displays a message indicating that mark is done successfully as well as the specific task that is marked.

 </box>